tiix95/memegen-front/README.md

 ## Some background on the project

 Sometimes you just want to meme, but you don't want to send your meme data over the internet.
 Of course you could deploy the memegen repo directly, but it is only an API and does not provide a front-end interface.
 So I built one.
 Now, with just three commands, **you can meme fully on-premise** with a somewhat okay UX :)
-**ATTENTION** Note that I don't audit the memegen repo, and the local memegen instance could as well receive an update exfiltrating all the data to an external server, so please if you put it on premise, block outbound traffic.
+**ATTENTION** Note that I don't audit the memegen repo (I only wrote the "front" part, as well as minor tweaks on the memegen API), and the local memegen instance could as well receive an update exfiltrating all the data to an external server, so please if you put it on premise, block outbound traffic.
 The server shouldn't leak any data as it is in a container network marked as "internal", but we're never too cautious.

 To be fair, this is mostly a one-night project.
 The code could be refactored, the UX is not that great, and there are a thousand things that could be done better.
 As one would say: it ain't much, but it's honest work.
 PRs are welcome !